Add a pond or rain garden

 Detailed guidance

-Make a big splash for nature guide (WWT) shows you how to make different styles of pond
+Make a big splash for nature guide (WWT) shows you step-by-step how to make five different styles of pond including wildlife ponds, bog gardens and container ponds.
+It also includes lists of plants suitable for different water habitats, and advice on looking after your pond throughout the year.

 This Guide to Sustainable Drainage Systems (RSPB and WWT) helps you to think holistically about your site, or get inspiration from this school case study.